Bowers & Wilkins Px7 S2e review: lightning strikes twice

 B&W PX7 S2e review: What's new?

-If you were hoping this section would be particularly extensive then I'm here to disappoint you: the Px7 S2e's new additions over the original are literally the new digital signal processing tech, which is claimed to improve the already class-leading audio performance further with greater detail and dynamics.
+If you were hoping this section would be particularly extensive then I'm here to disappoint you: the Px7 S2e's new additions over the original is literally just the new digital signal processing tech, which is claimed to improve the already class-leading audio performance further with greater detail and dynamics.

 Oh, and let's not forget that there's a Forest Green colourway option (not pictured, I was sent the standard and, to my eyes, much classier black finish).
 Nothing more to see here, this is otherwise Px7 S2 business as usual.
 And I'm just fine with that.